AnonymouX47/termvisage/docs/source/viewer/index.rst

    tui
    config

-The image viewer is started from the command line using the ``term-image`` command.
+The image viewer is started from the command line using the ``termvisage`` command.

 Image sources